roman-milk/roman-milk.github.io/from-escort-to-fuck-toy.md

  She comes back to earth.
 She reaches down and holds his cock.
 She feels their juice on it.
 She looks down and sees the black on white.
 It's too much to resist.
 She will want more and more.
 The thrill overwhelms her.
 She moves down and takes it in her mouth.
 She licks all their juice off it.
 He slides it down her throat.
 It starts to fill with blood again.
 She stay on it.
 It come up to full hard.
 He works hard on it.
 She wants his hot black cum in her mouth.
 She pulls off.

  "I want your hot black cum in my mouth.
 Cum in my mouth.
 Give me your hot black cum."
-Report_Story #5